 “The media and entertainment world is tight-knit, so the partners’ contacts are key to maintaining (and growing) deal flow.”

-The second involves companies that get into litigation over a competitive position in the marketplace – especially with regards to advertising and marketing spaces.
+The second involves companies that get into litigation over a competitive position in the marketplace – especially with regard to advertising and marketing spaces.

 Third, there's general litigation for entertainment companies that have significant internal or contract issues.
 Obviously sexual harassment has reared its ugly head in this space recently – I've been dealing with that kind of stuff for over 30 years.

 Luke Ashworth, associate: The partners are in constant communication with their clients and other industry folks.
 The media and entertainment world is tight-knit, so the partners’ contacts are key to maintaining (and growing) deal flow.
 On deals, partners review major documents and manage the deal team to make sure the train stays on the track through closing.

 Emily Zipperstein, associate: A partner will develop the transaction structure, advise on strategy and lead negotiations with opposing counsel on primary deal documents.

 RR: In litigation, partners typically determine overarching strategy (in consultation with the client and the rest of the team) and are ultimately responsible for the litigation of the matter, including serving as lead trial counsel.